Wildhoney/Switzerland/README.md

 )));
 ```

-We use the `h.stylesheet` helper function that uses `@import` to import a CSS document into the DOM, which also specifies a static `key` to pervent the CSS from being constantly downloaded on re-render.
+We use the `h.stylesheet` helper function that uses `@import` to import a CSS document into the DOM, which also specifies a static `key` based on the path to prevent the CSS from being constantly downloaded on re-render.
 By using the `init` function we have a function that allows us to resolve assets relative to the current JS file:

 ```css
 :host {